heroku/cli/packages/heroku-orgs/README.md

   $ npm version patch/minor/major
   ```

-2. Open a new pr in https://github.com/heroku/cli/blob/master/package.json, updating to the appropiate heroku-orgs version.
+2. Open a new pr in https://github.com/heroku/cli/blob/master/package.json, updating to the appropriate heroku-orgs version.